mhartwellyen-droid/open-everything-macos/mac-universal-opener/README.md

 ## What it opens

+- NES ROMs run directly in the bundled emulator, with video, audio, and keyboard controls.
 - Any format supported by macOS Quick Look, including common images, PDFs, audio, video, Office/iWork documents, fonts, 3D assets, and many archives.
 - Text and source-code files in a selectable raw-text view.
 - Unknown, proprietary, or partially corrupted files in a hexadecimal inspector.
 - Any file in its default installed Mac application.
+- Windows executables can be handed to Whisky, CrossOver, or Wine when one is installed.

+### NES controls

+- D-pad: arrow keys
+- A: `Z`
+- B: `X`
+- Start: Return
+- Select: Shift

 No program can fully decode every file format ever created.
 Encrypted files require their password, and proprietary formats may require the application that created them.
 Open Everything still exposes metadata and raw bytes when no visual decoder is installed.